Top 10 Plant-Based Food Trends for 2021

 Gruvi sells nonalcoholic stout, as well as nonalcoholic Prosecco that tastes surprisingly close to the real thing.
 Also, choose from alcohol-free Ritual Zero Proof Whiskey and no-alcohol gin from Damrak and Ceder’s.
 You can, of course, also whip up a vegan virgin sangria from scratch.
-(Take a look at more of the best alcohol-free spirits and best alcohol-free wines.)
+Be sure to take a look at more of the best alcohol-free spirits and best alcohol-free wines.

 Savory snack bars

 If you like the simplicity of a snack bar to tide you over between meals, you’ll have to add the newest savory bars to your plant-based food shopping list.